 The taste of sweet, Bordeaux wine from Sauternes and Barsac

-In the best vintages of Chateau d’Yquem, which is unanimously recognized by wine lovers all the world as the best wine from Sauternes, with time, notes of chocolate covered oranges, cocoa and creme brulee emerge.
+In the best vintages of Chateau d’Yquem, which is unanimously recognized by wine lovers all over the world as the best wine from Sauternes, with time, notes of chocolate-covered oranges, cocoa, and creme brulee emerge.
 Depending on the chateaux and the vintage, Sauternes can age for decades.